MikeKovarik/platform-detect/README.md

 import platform from 'platform-detect'

-// The script has no window or GUI to render content to.
+// The script has no GUI to render content to.
 // It only runs in console / terminal.
-(Might be a Node script or WebWorker) platform.isConsole
+(Might be a Node script or WebWorker) platform.terminal
 // App has a window, access to DOM.
-Can render GUI. platform.hasWindow
+Can render GUI. platform.gui

 // Fully functional Node & core modules are available.
 (Might be an Electron / NWJ.JS app or a good old Node console script) platform.node